The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Transportation Private

-Trek Route Lukla - Gokyo RI
+Trek Route Lukla - Gokyo Ri

 What Makes Gokyo Ri Trek Beautiful